 Make milk one of your daily drinks

 Your knees may thank you one day.
 Low-fat or fat-free milk may help slow the progression of arthritis in the knee, found a Brigham and Women’s Hospital study.
 Researchers asked 1,260 women with arthritis in at least one knee about their food intake and assessed the women’s knee health for up to four years.
 The more milk the women drank (from less than one glass a week to seven or more), the more slowly their arthritis progressed.
-Cheese intake seemed to worsen the disease, possibly because its saturated fat may trigger inflammation.
-To stay healthy, steal one of these health secrets from people who never get sick.
+Cheese intake seemed to worsen the disease, possibly because its saturated fat may trigger inflammation, and these other foods can worsen your arthritis symptoms too.

 Getting a flu vaccine?
 Work out beforehand